skarrea/slackmsg/README.md

 	"token" : "xoxb-not-a-real-token-this-will-not-work"
 }
 ```
 where `token` is replaced with the `token` of the bot and `channelID` contains pairs of `users` or `channels` as keys and `userIDs` or `channelIDs` as values.
-The `.json` file can have an arbitraty name, but we'll call it `.slackdata` in this example.
+The `.json` file can have an arbitrary name, but we'll call it `.slackdata` in this example.
 Start by adding a couple of users/channels.
 We can add more later.

 Next we add set the environment variable.
 For a user this can be done in the `~/.bashrc` by adding the line
 ```export SLACKDATA="/path/to/.slackdata"```